ChicoState/archenemy-ux/phaseIII/README.md

 The think-aloud protocol required participants to verbalize their thoughts, reactions, and decision-making processes while completing tasks.
 This provided valuable qualitative data about their mental models, expectations, and areas of confusion.

-We recruited 6 participants for our usability study.
+We had 6 participants (n=6) for our usability study.
 The participants had varied backgrounds and experiences with matching apps, which provided diverse perspectives on our design.
 The recruitment diversity included:

 1. College students >18
 2. Mix of genders
 3. Varied experience with matching apps
 4. Some interest in competitive activities

 The usability tests were conducted using our Figma prototype (high-fidelity) with a standardized protocol and script for consistency; the participants' responses were written into our data collection spreadsheet.
+The participants signed an informed consent form, and an in-room moderator followed the protocol to effectively test the prototype.

 We designed five tasks to evaluate different aspects of the user experience: